 What Are UV Light Systems for HVAC?

-UV Light systems for ductwork sanitize the surfaces and air inside your HVAC system, making sure bacteria, viruses, and fungi don't circulate through your home.
+To help sanitize the surfaces and air inside your HVAC system, UV Light systems for ductwork will make sure bacteria, viruses, and fungi don’t circulate through your home.

 Two types of UV light systems for ductwork exist: